sunxianli/Green-behavior-diffusion/README.md

 # Green-behavior-diffusion-with-positive-and-negative-information-in-time-varying-multiplex-networks
 This repository contains the scripts and data from the " Green behavior diffusion with positive and negative information in time-varying multiplex networks " by Xianli Sun, Linghua Zhang, Qiqing Zhai, and Peng Zheng.
+This code is divided into eight sections.
+For the influence of upper and lower parameters on propagation, we adopt Monte Carlo simulations and MMC iterative computations.
+The code is available in the file- G,A1,A2, t,and lamdba.
+The influence of related parameters on the green behavior threshold is available in file-mu, Sensitivity.
+The influence of time-varying properties on green behavior diffusion is available in files-ma, mb, and gamma.